 This guide will tell you everything you need to know to set everything up and gets pretty detailed so no matter what your skill level is you should have no problem getting started.

-Every website is going to need a domain, web hosting on a server to store the website and some sort of system to build pages and manage all the site’s content.
+Every website is going to need a domain, WordPress hosting on a server to store the website and some sort of system to build pages and manage all the site’s content.

 1) A Domain Name